Trump opens 2024 race, says he's 'more engaged' than ever - ExBulletin

 Trump opens 2024 race, says he’s ‘more engaged’ than ever

-SALEM, NH (AP) Former President Donald Trump kicked off his bid for the White House in 2024 with a stop Saturday in New Hampshire before heading to South Carolina, with events in early voting states marking the first campaign appearances since announcing his last run over two months ago.
+COLUMBIA, SC (AP) Former President Donald Trump kicked off his bid for the White House in 2024 with stops Saturday in New Hampshire and South Carolina, with events in early voting states marking the first campaign appearances since announcing his last race more than two months ago.

-We start here as a presidential candidate,” Trump told party leaders at the New Hampshire GOP annual meeting in Salem before a late afternoon stop at Columbia to introduce his leadership team in Caroline from the south.
+Together we will finish the unfinished business of making America great again,” Trump said at a party at Columbia to introduce his leadership team in South Carolina.

 Trump and his allies are hoping events in states with enormous power in candidate selection will offer a show of force behind the former president after a slow start to the campaign that left many questioning his commitment to run. again.

 They said, He doesn’t rally, he doesn’t campaign.
+He may have lost that step,” Trump said at the New Hampshire GOP annual meeting in Salem, his first event.

-Maybe he lost that step,” Trump said, responding to criticism.
-But, he told the audience, “I’m angrier now and I’m more engaged now than I was. never been.
+But, he told the audience of party leaders, I’m angrier now and more engaged now than I’ve ever been.
+In South Carolina, he further dismissed speculation saying we have planned huge rallies, bigger than ever.”

-As he has passed the months since he announced he was largely settled at his Florida clubhouse and nearby golf course, his aides insist they have been busy behind the scenes .
-In recent weeks, his supporters have reached out to political operatives and elected officials for Trump’s support at a critical time when other Republicans are preparing their own expected challenges.
+While Trump has spent the months since his announcement largely ensconced at his Florida clubhouse and nearby golf course, his aides insist they have been busy behind the scenes.
+His campaign opened a headquarters in Palm Beach, Florida, and hired staff.
+And in recent weeks, backers have reached out to political operatives and elected officials for Trump’s support at a critical time when other Republicans are preparing their own expected challenges.

 In New Hampshire, Trump promoted his campaign agenda, including immigration and crime, and said his policies would be the opposite of President Joe Biden’s.
 He cited the Democrats’ decision to change the election calendar, costing New Hampshire its first No. 1 spot, and accused Biden, fifth in New Hampshire in 2020, of “shamefully trashing this beloved political tradition.”